buttercup/buttercup-browser-extension/README.md

 ## About
 This browser extension allows users to interface with password archives authored by the [Buttercup password manager](https://github.com/buttercup-pw/buttercup) (though it **does not** require the application to be installed).

 The extension can remotely connect to archives via Buttercup's common communication protocols (WebDAV, Dropbox etc.).
+Vaults are loaded from their remote source and their contents used to assist users with logging in to their recorded services.
+The extension also periodically updates vaults from their remote source so that the contents are always up to date.

 This extension uses [Locust](https://github.com/buttercup/locust) to perform login form detection.
 Issues relating to the detection and operation of login forms should be opened there.